-Potier: Since a friend of me was a white hacker and web security consultant, he quickly showed me what could be done with a vulnerable code.
+Potier: Since a friend of mine was a white hacker and web security consultant, he quickly showed me what could be done with vulnerable code.
 It was so powerful and at the same time so destructive, I wanted to protect other people websites.

 Cloudways: You have been working as a security specialist since 2002 and contributed to WordPress in various ways.
 Although there are a lot of CMSs available in the market, why WordPress?
 Have you contributed to any other CMS as well?

 Potier: I choose WordPress between Joomla and Drupal too.
 I tested them, but the choice was easy since creating a plugin had to be easy and clear, and the community big and active.
 WordPress was already a good choice back in 2008, version 2.8!
 I do not work on other CMS, I made my choice; I’ll let the other CMS for other experts.

 Cloudways: As the founder of SecuPress, how do you see WordPress security in the future?
 Do you find any necessary security features to be added and to be done away with?
 Which security measures you would like to see in the WordPress core?

 Potier: WordPress security is a very important part of the core, remember, they have a dedicated team for that, and many good people in the community are reporting flaws, patches are released very quickly when a vulnerability is discovered.
 So, I think that in the future, we’ll have more and more people auditing and patching the vulnerabilities.
 Also, the kind of vulnerabilities is more and more difficult to exploit, requiring precise settings from your server, etc.